 When it comes to paying for hours, you won’t question how many hours is full time?
 Because digitizing your clocking in can prevent discrepancies.
 Apps such as Connecteam allow your users to clock in from the exact location on time every time.
 With its built-in GPS locking in timestamps per geo-location, you will be able to know that your employee clocked in from the location set for them.
 The app offers you:

 - Add job-related information such as pictures, videos, notes, etc

 - Push notifications to clock in and out

-- A fully-integrated Quickbooks Online payroll integration.
+- A fully-integrated Quickbooks Online and Gusto payroll integration.
 All you need to do is make sure your employees clock in and out; we’ll handle the rest.

 Connecteam – Employee Time Tracking App

 With built-in GPS employees clock-in when they reach the set location.
-With automated clock out and ability to lock time sheets at the end of each day, and a seamless integration with Quickbooks online, payroll has never been easier!
+With automated clock out and ability to lock time sheets at the end of each day, and a seamless integration with Quickbooks online and Gusto, payroll has never been easier!

 Onboarding for a new employee can be nerve-wracking.
 With all the studies showing that onboarding is a crucial part of your employee succeeding in your company, you want to get it right the first time.
 With apps such as Connecteam, you can make your employees feel welcome from day one.
 With Connecteam, you can do the following:

 - Send an update with the new hire’s photo company-wide where other employees can like and comment just like social apps they are already using

 - Provide all the materials on an app that employees can access from anywhere at any time.